saskiaotto/INDperform/cran-comments.md

 * local OS X install, R 3.1.1
 * Windows 7, R 3.1.1, 64 bit
 * win-builder (devel and release)

-## R CMD check results this version
-There were no ERRORs WARNINGs or NOTEs.

 ## R CMD check results previous (last released) version
 There were 2 ERRORs and 1 NOTE.